 9 — Excellent

 This title pushes the envelope and raises the bar across the board, representing top quality in virtually every single aspect.
 It’s a prime example of its category, leaving audiences moved and wanting more.
-“Beautiful” is the most proper description and it showcases its medium as a true art form.
+“Beautiful” is the most proper description and it showcases its medium as a true art form with almost no flaws.

 8 — Great